 Informing clients about your work, recent testimonials, case studies, or even sharing blog posts through a weekly email newsletter is a great way to keep the communication channels open.
 Set something up through an online service like MailChimp and fire out campaigns regularly – whichever you feel is appropriate.

 Another great way to stay in touch without going overboard is to leave smart comments on your client's blog or own articles.
 Make sure you use correct spelling and punctuation and say something exciting.
 It will capture your client's attention and impress them.

 Do you know that weekly #FF on Twitter where you recommend people to follow?
 Give a friendly recommendation to your clients, so they know you're thinking of them.
 Or perhaps re-tweet their content on your feed.
 They'll appreciate the support, and you'll stay well and truly on their radar.

 Most businesses have a Facebook Page these days, so make sure you 'like' your client's and regularly stay in touch with them by responding to their updates.
 It will keep you in the loop.

 To continue strengthening your relationships, find your clients on LinkedIn and connect with them.
 Once connected, make sure you regularly update your profile so clients can see what you're doing.
 Add positive posts about your business and the recent successful projects you've completed.

 Show sincere appreciation

 Whenever a customer hires you, gives you a referral or does something to help you overall, don't forget to thank them and show your sincere appreciation for their generosity or custom.
-Your loyalty is just as important and acknowledging their business is the best way to keep a client relationship strong.
+Your loyalty is just as essential and acknowledging their business is the best way to keep a client relationship secure.
 A simple thank you card should do the trick.

 Send out the odd bit of marketing

 For example, I got a free mug from Warrington design firm Future once and still use it today.
 I'm not one of their clients.
-They simple wanted some exposure on Creative Boom and it worked!
-Do the same with your own clients to successfully keep in touch.
+They wanted some exposure on Creative Boom, and it worked!
+Do the same with your clients to successfully keep in touch.